Drillster/drone-volume-cache/DOCS.md

 ```

 The example above illustrates a typical Node.js project Drone configuration.
 It caches the `./node_modules` directory to a mounted volume on the host system: `/tmp/cache`.
 This prevents `npm` from downloading and installing the dependencies for every build.

+## Clearing Cache
+Should you want to clear the cache for a project, you can do so by including `[CLEAR CACHE]` in the commit message.
+The entire cache folder for the project will be cleared before it is restored.
+The rebuilding of cache will proceed as normal.

+## Skipping Cache
+If you want to run a build without using cache, put `[NO CACHE]` in the commit message.
+Both the restoring and rebuilding of cache will be skipped.
+Your cache will remain intact.